-Our model can be put to work in multiple areas.
+If our validation confirms that synthetic estimates are accurate, our model can be put to work in multiple areas.
 Synthetic correlations will always require careful follow-up with empirical data, but they can be used to search and prioritise.
 Authors can use our model as a semantic search engine to find existing constructs and measures and avoid reinventions.
 Synthetic correlations could be used as inputs for more realistic a priori power analyses.
 Scientific reviewers can use it to flag optimistic reliability coefficients and unstable factor structures, especially when researchers have not validated an ad-hoc measure out-of-sample yet.
 Generally, discrepancies between reported estimates and LLM-based synthetic estimates can motivate greater attention to replication and construct validation.
 Finally, meta-scientists and measurement researchers can use the model to start sorting through the pile of tens of thousands existing constructs and measures (Anvari et al., 2024; Elson et al., 2023).